jabiralam67/GAPU/README.md

 # Exclusive Pixel GApps and features ported universally
-This guide covers how to use Exclusive Pixel GApps. `WIP!!`
+This guide covers how to use Exclusive Pixel GApps and almost 1:1 apps to that.. `WIP!!`